Massive rail strike next week could deal another blow to America's economy - KTVZ

 If Congress does act, it would pose a difficult political choice for the Biden administration.
 Biden is as pro-union as any president in history, but he doesn’t want to see any problems for supply chains, prices and the economy ahead of crucial midterm elections.

-A White House official indicated the administration is not eager for Congressional action, although it also is concerned about a possible strike.
+Asked about risk of a strike, a White House official did not address the possibility of Congressional action, instead stressing the need for a negotiated settlement to avoid a shutdown it hopes to avoid.

-“After the pandemic and supply chain disruptions of the past two years, now is not the time for more uncertainty and disruption,” said the official.
+“After the pandemic and supply chain disruptions of the past two years, now is not the time for more uncertainty and disruption,” the official told CNN’s Betsy Klein.

-But the administration’s statement repeatedly referred to the need for negotiations between labor and management to settle the issue, making no reference to the possibility of Congressional action.

-It said it “stands ready to support the parties as they work toward an agreement or a voluntary extension of the cooling off period.”
+The official said the White House “stands ready to support the parties as they work toward an agreement or a voluntary extension of the cooling off period.”

-“We take no position on what the elements of an agreement should be,” said the official.
+“We take no position on what the elements of an agreement should be,” the official added.
 “We are confident the parties will make every effort to negotiate in good faith toward a mutually acceptable solution, and we urge both sides to do so promptly.”

 Democrats in Congress could impose a contract more to the unions’ liking than what was recommended by the presidential panel.
 But that might have trouble getting the necessary Republican support to pass.
 Republicans could potentially benefit if there was a prolonged rail strike causing problems in the economy right before the election, especially if it could be blamed on the Democrats.